 Standardized testing has become the norm for education in the United States.
 Students are instructed to memorize and regurgitate, then repeat.
 However, this is far from what the average employer is looking for in a worker.
 According to the Association of American Colleges and Universities employers are looking for college graduates who:

 - Work well in teams—especially with people different from them

 - Understand science and technology and how these subjects are used in real-world settings

-- The ability to write and speak well
+- Write and speak well

-- The ability to think clearly about complex problems
+- Think clearly about complex problems

 - Group presentations